 On Wednesday, February 1, Mayor Emanuel and I unveiled a $36 million plan to address school overcrowding on the Northwest Side.

-The plan includes a $24 million plan to renovate Prussing School, 4650 N. Menard, and add a permanent eight-classroom annex to address the chronic overcrowding issue there.
+The plan includes a $24 million plan to renovate Prussing School, 4650 N. Menard, and add a permanent six-classroom annex to address the chronic overcrowding issue there.

 The plan also includes a new pre-kindergarten center at the old St. Cornelius School, 5252 N. Long.
 The new center will open up space in the regions’ elementary schools, including Beaubien, Hitch, Prussing, and Farnsworth.